Washer Temperature Guide: Which Settings For Best Results

 It’s also worth mentioning that the higher the water temperature, the more energy is required to heat it.

-This means that if you often use hot water to wash your clothes, your energy bills are likely to increase, which is not ideal if you’re trying to save some extra money.
+So, if you often use hot water to wash your clothes, your energy bills will likely increase, which is not ideal if you’re trying to save some extra money.

 Want to know exactly how much it costs to run your washer?
 Use our free calculator!